nkroemer/reliability/README.md

 #### Atlas-based reliability

 With this module, you can create an output similar to that from the voxel-wise reliability module, but containing information about atlas-based ROIs.
 The output is a matrix containing the reliability coefficients for every ROI in the atlas for every comparison.

+## Bug report, suggestions & questions

+Please do not hesitate to e-Mail us (<nils.kroemer@uni-tuebingen.de> & <juliane.froehner@tu-dresden.de>) regarding questions, feature requests or bug reports.
+We are happy to receive your feedback in order to keep optimizing fmreli.
+In case something does not work or you encounter a bug or error in the toolbox, you can also inform us via the [issues page](https://github.com/nkroemer/reliability/issues).